eno-song/eno-song/README.md

 - 👋 Hi, I’m @eno-song
 - 👀 I’m interested in coding, horse riding, sking, gaming and Lexus
 - 🌱 I’m currently learning everything in the world
-- 💞️ I’m looking to collaborate on humanbeings
+- 💞️ I’m looking to collaborate on human beings
-- 📫 How to reach me by many ways if you do some research
+- 📫 How to reach me by many ways if you do some research on me

 <!---
 eno-song/eno-song is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.